APNIC-Labs/draft-kskroll-sentinel/README.md

 Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018

+   o  In response to a request from DNSOP Working Group chairs, a
+      section on reported Implementation Experience has been added, based on postings to the DNSOP Working Group mailing list.

+   From -10 to -11:

    o  Clarified the preconditions for this mechanism as per Working
       Group mailing list discussion.